What’s Involved |

 - Calls and conducts editorial board meetings and full staff meetings.

-- Works with publishing company representatives.
+- Works with printing company representatives.

 - Communicates regularly with advisers about progress toward deadline, including potential problems.